Simple module, that displays the date in a "time ago" format

 $timeAgo = new Westsworld\TimeAgo(); echo $timeAgo->inWordsFromStrings("2010/1/10 23:05:00");

-Both methods gives the same answer, and uses the same internal logic, I just upgraded to DateTime, since that what I always use.
+Both methods give the same answer, and use the same internal logic.

 Good news for you then!
 I've implemented a nice little function that does just that for you.
 Simply do the following: